Call (602) 833-1110 for Experienced Representation!

 In the state of Arizona, the statute of limitations places a strict deadline for filing a personal injury claim following a motorcycle accident.
 Failure to file within this time frame could result in losing your right to pursue compensation.
 The statute of limitations for motorcycle accident claims in Arizona is two years from the initial date of the accident.
 This means you have two years from the day the crash occurred to file a claim.
 If you do not initiate legal action within this period, the court will likely dismiss your claim, and you will lose your opportunity to recover any damages.

-While the statute of limitations could provide two years to file a claim, it is essential to act as soon as possible after the accident.
-Evidence can disappear, memories can fade, and witnesses could become challenging to locate as time passes.
-Promptly investigating the accident, preserving evidence, and creating a solid case can greatly improve your chances of obtaining full compensation.
+While the statute of limitations allows for a two-year filing period, it is essential to act as soon as possible after the accident.
+Evidence can disappear, memories can fade, and witnesses can become challenging to locate as time passes.
+Promptly investigating the accident, preserving evidence, and building a strong case can significantly enhance your chances of securing full compensation.

 Contact Our Phoenix Motorcycle Accident Lawyers Today